ErikBoesen/gimp-web/content/news/2017-12-13 GIMP 2.9.8 Released/index.md

 where non-privileged user can't make any changes.

-Now when you try to change an existing gradient from a system folder, GIMP will create a copy of it, call it a 'Custom Gradient' and preserve it across sessions.
+Now when you try to change an existing gradient from a system folder, GIMP will create a copy of it, call it a _Custom Gradient_ and preserve it across sessions.
 Unless, of course, you edit another 'system' gradient, in which case it will become the new custom gradient.